WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

 The system logo has now been changed and can be seen in the 'About This Mac' window.

 ## Edit 'macOS Mojave' Text

+We will now edit the 'macOS Mojave' text.
+This is the most sophisticated of the modifications described in this document but should require only a few minutes to complete.

+Download the 'optool' utility from the list of resources above and move it to your 'Modified' folder.

+Open a Finder window, select 'Go' from the menu bar and choose 'Go to Folder'.
+Enter '/System/Library/PrivateFrameworks/AppleSystemInfo.framework/Versions/A' and click 'Go'.
+Locate the file named 'AppleSystemInfo'.
+Create two duplicates of this file, placing one of them in your 'Originals' folder and the other in your 'Modified' folder.

+Launch the Terminal and navigate to your 'Modified' folder.
+If you do not know how to do this, type 'cd' followed by a space and then drag & drop your 'Modified' folder into the Terminal window.
+Press return and you should now see the correct directory in your bash prompt.